 The food grains were also in short supply inside the fort and so a proposal was worked out.
-A dancer was offered half the kingdom if she would climb down the fort and pass on a message to the intelligence officer who was waiting outside the fort so that he could then inform Gwalior.
+A dancer was offered half the kingdom if she would climb down the fort and pass on a message to the intelligence officer who was waiting outside the fort to take it to Gwalior.
 The dancer came down the fort in the dead of night using a rope and passed on the message but met with her death while climbing back up as someone cut the rope from inside the fort.
-However, the message reached Gwalior and Lodhi who was informed that Mewar along with his mighty army were coming to the aid of Raja Man Singh Tomar immediately decided to lift the siege but outraged at his defeat, desecrated temples in the city of Narwar and massacred many innocent people.
+However, the message reached Gwalior and Lodhi who was informed that a mighty army was coming to the aid of Raja Man Singh Tomar immediately decided to lift the siege but outraged at his defeat, desecrated temples in the city of Narwar and massacred many innocent people.
 The dancer who lost her life protecting the fort and its people is revered by locals even today.

 The entire fort is divided into four parts namely Majhloka, the middle, Dulha-Ahata, the western portion, Madar-Ahata, the south-eastern section and Gurjar-Ahata, the southern most part.
 The entrance to Narwar fort is from the east just by the Alamgir Gate previously called as Pisanhari Gate.
 The original door of the second gate, Saiyidon ka Darwaza is on the verge of collapse but definitely would have impressive when the fort was occupied.

 There are eight wells and nine stepwells built in the 8th century at an elevation of 399 feet.
 It is said that about 1600 panihara (ladies who used to collect water) would fill water in their pots simultaneously.
-The huge water structure is spread over 390 sq ft and there are ghats that are 30 feet deep.
+The huge water structure is spread over 390 sq ft with ghats that are 30 feet deep.

 Some of the monuments and palaces within the fort are Phulwa Mahal, Alhaudal’s arena, Chhip Mahal, Hawa Paur, Rani Mahal, Kacheri Mahal, Koriyon ki Haveli, Ladau Bangla, Chakki Mahal, Rani Damayanti Mahal, Rawa Parewa Mahal, Sunheri Mahal, Ram Janaki Temple and others.
 What is fascinating is that bath tubs are seen in these palaces that are more than 500 years old with a unique hot and cold-water piping system in place!
 The courtyards, porches and colonnaded arcades with their interplay of light and shadow and stunning natural beauty in the backdrop are indeed spectacular.

-Though the fort’s splendour and architecture are unparalleled, one feels remarkably desolate seeing this grand fort in ruins.
+Though the fort’s splendour and architecture are unparalleled, one feels sad seeing this grand fort in ruins.